hughdbrown/Electoral-College-2016/README.md

     are normalized against the number of simulations to produce projected Electoral College votes on the x-axis and the probability of that outcome on the y-axis.

+# FiveThirtyEight's method
+The method used by Nate Silver at FiveThirtyEight.com is markedly different from the method used here.
+In particular, Nate Silver samples from a Student t-distribution with 10 degrees of freedom (instead of a Gaussian distribution) and performs more adjustments to the poll data.
+A complete description can be [found here](http://fivethirtyeight.com/features/a-users-guide-to-fivethirtyeights-2016-general-election-forecast/).